FouzR/remarkable.guide/src/devel/device/codex-service-layer.rst

 6. touch
 7. wlc

 You can enter `csl serialnumbers <key>` to get the serial number of a specific part.

 `light`
 -------

-Lets you control the frontlight and keyboard backlight.
+Lets the user control the frontlight and keyboard backlight.

 .. code-block:: shell

-    root@imx8mm-ferrari:~# csl help light
+    $ csl help light

     Print current state of the light (frontlight by default) csl light [--source <frontlight | keyboard | funkey>]